 Treatment of bone pain

-Strontium 89 (Metastron®) and samarium 153(Quadramet®) are radiopharmaceuticals often used for tumors that have spread to the bones (bone metastases).
+Strontium 89 (Metastron®), samarium 153(Quadramet®), and Radium- 223 (Xofigo®) are radiopharmaceuticals that can be used for tumors that have spread to the bones (bone metastases).
 Other drugs are also being studied.
 These medicines are given in veins (intravenously or IV), so that they go into the blood circulation.
 They build up in the areas of the bone where there is cancer.
 The radiation they give off kills cancer cells and eases the pain caused by bone metastases.

-For cancer that has already spread to more than one bone, this approach is much better than trying to aim external beam radiation at each affected bone.
+For cancer that has already spread to several bones, this approach can be better than trying to aim external beam radiation at each affected bone.
 These drugs may be used along with external beam radiation which is aimed at the most painful bone metastases.
 This combined approach has helped many men with prostate cancer, but it has not been studied as much for use in other cancers.

-Some people notice an increase in bone pain for the first couple of days after treatment, but this is not common.
+Some people notice more bone pain for the first couple of days after treatment, but this is not common.
 These drugs can also lower blood cell counts, especially white blood cells (which can increase the risk of infection) and platelets (which can raise the risk of bruising or bleeding).

 Treatment of thyroid cancer